 2. Engage in conversations

 Businesses that have a strong presence on social media all have one thing in common—they have conversations with their followers.
 When you’re on social media, it’s important to keep track of what your target audience is talking about.
 What problems are they facing?
 What solutions are they looking for?
-Maybe you’re already providing the solutions they want, but if not, you have an opportunity to engage with your audience and improve your product.
+Maybe you’re already providing the solutions they want, but if not, you have an opportunity to engage with your audience and improve your business.
 Keeping track of these conversations will go a long way in ensuring social media success.

 Conversations on social media are important because people treat their social media profiles as their personal space.
 When they like your Facebook page or follow you on Instagram and Twitter, they’re letting you into their space.
 They’re not just looking for information, they’re looking to build connections.